AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/introduction/google-conversion-data.md

 ---
 # [!DNL Google Ads] conversion data in Search, Social, & Commerce

 Search, Social, & Commerce automatically syncs [!DNL Google Ads]-tracked conversion data for all of your campaigns on the [!DNL Google Ads] search and shopping networks into Search, Social, & Commerce for reporting and optimization.

+All of the metrics are automatically available in your campaign management views and basic reports, and are also available to use in portfolio objectives for optimization.

+## Available conversion data

 Search, Social, & Commerce syncs data for conversions for which the "[!DNL Include in 'Conversions']" option is enabled, pulling the data for the last 35 days and then pulling changes to the data daily by 09:00-10:00 in the advertiser's time zone.

-## Available conversion data
+Historical data may change from day to day as new conversions are tracked for each click.

 Up to three transaction properties for each [[!DNL Google Ads]-tracked conversion](https://support.google.com/google-ads/answer/4677036) (which you set up in [!DNL Google Ads]) are automatically available in Search, Social, & Commerce, using the conversion names configured in [!DNL Google Ads].
 The transaction properties for each conversion include: